hmisonne/UdacityWebDev/README.md

 Sets of projects using Python, Flask, SQLAlchemy and Postgresql.

+To see the details of this project, click on one of the folders above.

 ## Description of Projects:

 ### Project 1: Design a Venue Booking Database